DHTMLX/docs-kanban/docs/api/events/js_kanban_updaterow_event.md

 ### Description

-@short: fires when updating a row data
+@short: Fires when updating a row data

 ### Usage